inneslabs/logd/readme.md

 `Estimated time: 2 hours`

 ## Automate secret rotation
-Note: Easier on EC2.
-See Move to AWS.
+Note: Now easier on EC2.
+I still need to get SecretsManagerRotation v0.2.0 into prod.
-Once the Secrets Manager Rotation topic is in production, we can integrate this.
-There is one consideration.
-We will need to periodically read the env var so that we can update this during runtime, without need to restart the application.
 **Maybe it is no-longer necessary to store this secret in the SOPS file.**
+We could just deploy the secret everywhere at the same time without it being available to read anywhere.
 `Estimated time: 4 hours`

 # Auth